petrbouda/java-modules-in-tests/README.md

 - JVM can detect only package split between two modules placed on module-path
 - In the case of `PACKAGE SPLIT` between classpath and module-path, module-path has a priority and classes in the same package from classpath are not discovered
 - IntelliJ puts everything on classpath which does not track package split and is able to discover all classes

+==> IN GENERAL: By adding the classpath into a play we automatically violates `RELIABLE CONFIGURATION` => Compiler cannot check our dependencies/modules at compile time.